2 February 2026

 Use high-resolution images with keyword-rich file names.
 Include multiple angles, lifestyle shots, and infographics to improve CTR and conversions.

-Reviews build trust, boost conversions, and positively impact rankings.
-High ratings and review counts improve visibility.
+Reviews build trust, boost conversions, and positively impact product rank.

 Update listings quarterly or when metrics like CTR, conversions, or market trends show a need for changes.

-Yes, external traffic increases sales velocity, positively impacting rankings.
+Yes, external traffic increases sales velocity, positively impacting listing rank.
 Use Amazon Attribution to track performance.

 Mistakes include keyword stuffing, ignoring backend keywords, low-quality images, and not tracking or updating listings regularly.

-Monitor metrics like keyword rankings, CTR, conversions, and reviews using tools like Helium 10 or Seller Central reports.
+Monitor metrics like keyword search query performance, CTR, conversions, and reviews using tools like Helium 10 or Seller Central reports.